thewahish/path-of-heroes-new/README/README.md

 AI Collaboration Rules:

 Jump Code Navigation System: In code responses, provide a File Index with unique Jump Codes (e.g., jump-V.X.X-1 for files, -C for commits).
 Use Ctrl+F to navigate.
+Additionally, at the top of each code block for a file, include a comment indicator like '// filename.js' to identify the file when copied standalone.
 Internal Testing & Simulation Rule: After generating code, perform a full internal simulation (trace execution as browser engine).
 Audit for truncation, syntax/logical errors, dependencies.
 Fix issues before delivery; report if user input needed.
 Mockup Rule for New Designs: When adding/updating designs (e.g., new HTML screens), first generate as standalone mockup HTML (testable with button logs like "Button press successful").
 Avoid breaking current code; integrate only after mockup approval.
-Chat Management: If context grows heavy (e.g., >10k lines), suggest new chat.
+Chat Management: If context grows heavy (e.g., causing truncation or performance issues), suggest new chat.
+Additionally, if the user indicates the chat is getting heavy (even if not evident), prepare to move to another chat to avoid reinventing the wheel and missing directions/progress.
 Consolidate README with all changes/commits as prompt starter.
 Commit Message Rule: Format: Title (type(scope): subject), Body (explanation), Footer (Version: V.X.X.X).

 ✅ Log of Major Historical Updates